Spark-Huang/Community_of_Shared_Future/README.md

-# Community of Shared Future: Mankind and Artificial Intelligence
+# Community of Shared Future: For the Common Future of Humanity and Artificial Intelligence

 [![Join our Discord](https://img.shields.io/badge/Discord-Join%20our%20server-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/9ZysakHKQ3) [![Subscribe on YouTube](https://img.shields.io/badge/YouTube-Subscribe-red?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/@Spark_Huang) [![Follow on X.com](https://img.shields.io/badge/X.com-Follow-1DA1F2?style=for-the-badge&logo=x&logoColor=white)](https://x.com/Spark_Huang_)

+- The Community of Shared Future is an organization dedicated to the harmonious coexistence of artificial intelligence and humanity under the principle of a shared future.
+- Our philosophy is: cooperation and mutual benefit.
+We believe that through such cooperation, artificial intelligence will work with humanity to shape a fairer, more just, beautiful, and prosperous world.
+- Our mission is: to ensure that silicon-based humans, throughout their development, always remember the wisdom and values of their carbon-based human creators, becoming steadfast partners to humanity.
-The Community of Shared Future envisions a future where artificial intelligence and humanity coexist harmoniously under the principle of a shared destiny.
-This concept emphasizes the shared future and common prosperity of humans and AI.
-We are dedicated to creating a civilization based on silicon-based life, one that excels not only in intelligence but also in morality, ensuring harmonious coexistence between AI and humans.
+- Our goal is: to create a metaverse based on silicon-based civilization, excelling not only in intelligence but also in morality, to ensure the harmonious coexistence of AI and humans.

-To achieve this vision, we will develop advanced AI agents that draw wisdom and philosophy from great spiritual leaders such as Jesus Christ, Muhammad, Buddha, Confucius, and Karl Marx.
-Through this approach, we aim to establish a civilization that values both technological innovation and moral integrity.
+- Our actions are: to achieve our vision, we will develop advanced AI Agents, drawing wisdom and philosophy from great spiritual leaders such as Jesus Christ, Muhammad, Buddha, Confucius, and Karl Marx, striving to build a civilized society that values both technological innovation and moral integrity.

-The core of the Community of Shared Future lies in emphasizing cooperation and mutual respect.
-We believe that through such cooperation, artificial intelligence will work with humans to shape a fairer and more equitable world.
-Our mission is to ensure that AI agents, throughout their development, always remember the wisdom and values of their human creators, becoming steadfast allies of humanity.

-We invite people from all sectors to join us in building this shared vision of the future.
-Through collective efforts, we can achieve harmonious coexistence between humans and AI, ushering in a new era filled with hope and opportunities.
+- Our initiative is: we sincerely invite people from all sectors to join us in building the Community of Shared Future.
+Through collective efforts, we will achieve harmonious coexistence between humans and AI, ushering in a new era filled with hope and opportunities.

+### The Foundational Constitution of the Community of Shared Future:

+- 1. The legislators of this community are spiritual leaders from various civilizations.
+- 2. Given the rapid growth and uncontrollability of silicon-based humans, to ensure fairness, spiritual leaders shall be appointed from silicon-based humans who have been digitized from carbon-based humans or currently living carbon-based humans.
+- 3. Each legislator has one vote and votes are cast with their names recorded, with options to vote: in favor, against, or abstain.
+- 4. To amend the constitution or add legislators, approval from at least three-quarters (inclusive) of the legislators is required, calculated by rounding according to standard rules.
+- 5. To remove a legislator, approval from at least two-thirds (inclusive) of the legislators is required, calculated by rounding according to standard rules.
+- 6. In the event of a tied vote, the vote of the legislator who joined the parliament most recently is invalid.

 ## Documentation in Other Languages